Robb-Tran-2001/CSCI201_FinalProject_CollegeMarket/README.md

 #### Backend
 - Navigate to the project in Package Explorer and click on it to show all the packages.
+- Right-click on the project and click on Maven > Update Project.
+A pop window will appear.
+Make sure that the correct project has a check mark next to it, then press OK to continue.
 - Go to the package src/main/java, and expand it.
 - Click on the subpackage `com.csci201.marketplace`, there should be a file called `MarketplaceApplication.java`
 - Run the file as a Java Project by either left clicking the Run button in the top navigation bar, or right click on the file from within the Package Explorer and get to Run As > Java Application, left click it.
 At this point, the project should be running.